Massive search continues for Seattle hiker missing since Wednesday

 There were no reports of a sighting of Samantha “Sam” Sayers, an experienced day hiker.

-Her boyfriend, Kevin Dares, and his siblings say they have spent close to $5,000 for 150 one-gallon Ziploc bags, each stuffed with Cliff bars, a poncho, compass, socks, compass, flashlight, fire sticks and a lighter.
+Her boyfriend, Kevin Dares, and his siblings say they have spent close to $5,000 for 150 one-gallon Ziploc bags, each stuffed with Clif bars, a poncho, socks, compass, flashlight, fire sticks and a lighter.
 They have been given to searchers to place in the area.

 On each bag is the note, “Lost person Sam Sayers.
 Tear off corner off this note and leave in bag so we can track you!
 Stay strong!
 We love you and everyone is looking for you.”